«Previous Next»

 “I looked at my project trucks, thinking I could put them on one,” says Floerkey.
 “I mounted them on my little Mazda pickup truck, and everyone who saw it grinned ear-to-ear.”

 The repower required cutting out the hub pattern on the 26-in. wheels and welding the 15-in.
 Mazda hubs into place.
-He also used the same clutch rebuilding process that he had developed for repowering his Farmall H.
+He also used the same clutch-rebuilding process he had developed for repowering his Farmall H.

 Floerkey has a YouTube channel for videos of projects he undertakes.
 Most of them involve repowering cars, a tractor (Vol. 49, No. 3) and the Mazda with Predator go-cart engines.
-The big wheel Mazda video was successful enough that it paid for the wheels.
+The big-wheel Mazda video was successful enough to pay for the wheels.
 It gave him the incentive to go big on all four wheels.

 This time, a pair of used fat tires set him back $1,500.
 However, he quickly realized he would have to cut away too much of the cab to make room for the oversized front wheels.